christian-schw/devops-capstone-project/README.md

 ![19 start service with new database terminal](https://github.com/user-attachments/assets/cc025051-cdad-4842-9eba-7cab41f66309)

-The application is started using the "Launch Application" function in the IBM Cloud IDE.<br>
+The application is started using the `Launch Application` function in the IBM Cloud IDE.<br>
 A port number is also required to start the application.<br>

 ![19 5 launch application in ide](https://github.com/user-attachments/assets/79199f9e-5c85-46dc-8160-46f615fb96fb)